greenfiling/servemanager-client/README.md

 #### Uploading Files

 create() and update() can allow you to upload a file.
 See the relevant [API section](https://www.servemanager.com/api/#overview-uploads) for how this works at a low level.
-This client gives a convenient way to upload a fail to ServeManager's temporary URL without needing to know many specifics.
+This client gives a convenient way to upload a file to ServeManager's temporary URL without needing to know many specifics.

 See also `ServiceDocument.externalUrl` in the "Client Implementation vs. API Documentation Differences" at the end of this document.